Is Taj Mahal Overrated or Worth Visiting? What You Need to Know about Taj Mahal Before Visiting

 Boy, were we wrong!

-My roommates and I didn’t hire a guide, so we just wandered around aimlessly, taking pictures.
-The front of the Taj Mahal was too crowded, so we went round the back, and discovered that it looked almost identical to the front view, albeit without the reflection pool and the garden.
-That was good enough for us.
-The reflection pool had no water that day anyway.
+The front of the Taj Mahal was too packed, so we went round the back, and discovered that it looked almost identical to the front, except without the reflection pool and the garden.

-I noticed that a lot of visitors — locals and foreigners alike — had really dressed up for the occasion, donning colorful saris and shawls, and twirling for the gram.
-I was wearing the same clothes I had slept in the night before, and hadn’t even bothered to shower.
+I was wearing the clothes I’d slept in the night before, and hadn’t even bothered to shower.
 In hindsight, I wish I had made more effort.

 Next, we went inside to see the main mausoleum, where the Mughal and his beloved wife were buried.
 Here, you’ll have to wear protective foot covers (provided for free with your ticket), so as not to damage the marble floors.

 The mausoleum doesn’t have any light on — you’ll be relying on the light coming from outside.
-In the mausoleum, which is quite small, there isn’t much to see other than two tombs placed side by side.
-After a quick look around, we walked back to our hostel to have another breakfast.
+In the mausoleum, which is quite small, there isn’t much to see other than two tombs placed side by side, so it felt a little anticlimactic.

 The Verdict